Types of school Ofsted inspects

 - Special schools

-Community special schools are maintained by the local authority and cater wholly, or almost always, for children with statements of special educational need.
-Most special schools meet the needs of children and young people who have a range of learning and/or social, behavioural and emotional difficulties.
-A small number meet the needs of pupils who have specific disabilities, for example those who are deaf or blind or have sight problems.
-Independent special schools are registered by the Department for Education.
-They provide full-time education for one or more pupils of compulsory school age.
-They are wholly or mainly for children with statements of special educational need.
-Some of these schools have boarding pupils.
+Community special schools educate children or young people almost always with statements of special educational need.
+These pupils often have a range of learning and/or behavioural problems.
+Some might have specific disabilities like being deaf or having sight problems.
+Independent special schools are registered by the Department for Education and provide full-time education for one or more pupils aged 5 and upwards.
+They are also usually for children with statements of special educational need, some of whom might board at the school too.

 - Other schools